 - Beans or peas.

-These vegies will grow well from the second season onwards.
+These veggies will grow well from the second season onwards.

-We also recommend VEG garden edging for no-dig gardens that are 40cm or higher.
+We can also heartily recommend some VEG cypress garden edging for no-dig gardens that are 40cm or higher.